omeyenburg/mips-language-server/README.md

 # mips-language-server
 A fast language server for the MIPS Instruction Set.
-Written in Rust with tower-lsp and Tree-sitter.
+Written in Rust with tower-lsp (async) / lsp-server (sync) and tree-sitter.
 This language server is specific to the 32 bit instruction set

 ## ⚡️ Features